Top Reasons to Reuse or Recycle Printed Circuit Board

 It is therefore crucial that a recycling facility that can handle electronics disposal, be used.
 This typically involves dismantling the device and separating the toxic elements while recycling them through safe processes.
 Recycling can go a long way in reducing solid waste, landfill as well as land pollution.

-Recycling Methods for PCBs
+Circuit Board Recycling Methods

 This begins with a pre-treatment where the metals, polymer and ceramics are separated.
-In the next phase, metals are sent for metallurgical refining where they are subject to comminution, classification and separation.
+In the next phase, metals are sent for metallurgical refining where they are subject to communication, classification and separation.
 The first involves reducing particle size and releasing metals.
 The classification stage involves separation of particle according to size.
 The separation technique involves separation of impurities.

 In case of PCBs, it is important to remove non-conducting materials such as polymers and ceramics from the metals.
 This can be done in the following ways: